Homebrew/homebrew-cask/README.md

 * Find basic documentation on using Homebrew Cask in [USAGE.md](USAGE.md)
 * Want to contribute a Cask?
 Awesome!
 See [CONTRIBUTING.md](CONTRIBUTING.md)
-* Want to hack on our code?
-Also awesome!
-See [hacking.md](doc/development/hacking.md)
 * More project-related details and discussion are available in the [documentation](doc)

 ## Reporting bugs